-According to FactSet, the bottom-up target price for the S&P 500 over the next 12 months is 5313, which is 20.2% above the closing price of 4418.
-At the sector level, the Communication Services (+27.7%) sector is expected to see the largest price increase, as this sector has the largest upside difference between the bottom-up target price and the closing price.
-On the other hand, the Energy (+6.9%) sector is expected to see the smallest price increase, as this sector has the smallest upside difference between the bottom-up target price and the closing price.
+According to FactSet, the bottom-up target price target for the S&P 500 over the next 12 months is 4636, which is 13.3% above the most recent closing price.
+At the sector level, the Financials (+21.1%) and Consumer Discretionary (+19.4%) sectors are expected to see the largest price increases.
+On the other hand, the Information Technology (+7.3%) sector is expected to see the smallest price increase.